 There’s only one way to find out how much money you can get for selling or recycling your iPhone, and that’s by comparing offers.

-The amount you can get for your old iPhone depends on a few things, especially which model you have and what condition it's in.
+The amount you can get for your old iPhone depends on a few things – namely, which model you have and what condition it's in.

 To see how much you can get for yours, find it on this page or type it into the search bar.
 Select the right storage size, condition, and which network it's locked to.

 We'll show you all the offers we can find on your phone so you can pick the one that gives you the most cash.
-More recent models, like the iPhone 11 Pro and iPhone 11 Pro Max, especially with bigger storage, are more likely to get you a bigger pay out.
+More recent models, like the iPhone 13 Pro and iPhone 12, especially with bigger storage, will get you a bigger pay out.

 Can I sell a broken or damaged iPhone?

-If a recycler receives your phone but decides it is not in the condition they expected, they’ll send you a revised quote by email, which you can choose to accept or reject.
+If a recycler receives your phone but decides it’s in a worse condition than expected, they’ll send you a revised quote by email, which you can choose to accept or reject.
 Some will charge postage if you want your iPhone back, though others will do it for free.